python/devguide/developers.rst

 Permissions History
 -------------------

+- Julien Palard was given push privileges on December 8, 2017 by Victor Stinner, on his own recommendation.

+- Ivan Levkivskyi was given push privileges on December 6, 2017 by Guido van Rossum, on his own recommendation.

 - Carol Willing was given push privileges on May 24, 2017 by Brett Cannon, on his own recommendation.